Merel Baldé: Hou je bek en bef me (2019)

 On Valentine's Day 2019, the controversial single "Hou je bek en bef me" (shut up and lick my pussy) was released.
 The explicit lyrics about women's sexual experience evoked many reactions.
-Baldé explained that she “always needs to be a little embarrassed about a song” and that although she herself found it “quite uncomfortable”, the song is indeed “autobiographical”.
-She wrote the song in response to the explicit sexuality in mostly male rappers' lyrics and wanted “a woman to also [sing] what she needs for once”.
-Whereas the artist initially, especially in response to this single, called herself an “accidental feminist”, she later backtracked on that and indicated that she considers feminism a very important cause.
-Apart from the succes in the Netherlands, the song was also a hit in Belgium.
+Baldé explained that she "always needs to be a little embarrassed about a song" and that although she herself found it "quite uncomfortable", the song is indeed "autobiographical".
+She wrote the song in response to the explicit sexuality in mostly male rappers' lyrics and wanted "a woman to also [sing] what she needs for once".
+Whereas the artist initially, especially in response to this single, called herself an "accidental feminist", she later backtracked on that and indicated that she considers feminism a very important cause.
+Apart from the success in the Netherlands, the song was also a hit in Belgium.
 According to Baldé, there was a more prudish and indignant reaction to the song in Belgium than in the Netherlands.
 At the end of 2019, "Hou je bek en bef me" won Baldé her first award; Song of the Year 2019.